CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 You can either download the data from the original repo or from <a href="https://drive.google.com/drive/folders/1nSV5S8jCh7LbrTdIgOSyxq6DqN-G3bah?usp=sharing" target="_blank">here</a>.
 Note that you will have the most up to date data if you use the original repo.

-The most important is to have these 3 files in a folder called `data` inside your working directory as a first step:
+To get started, confirm that you have these 3 files in your working directory:

 - users.dat
 - movies.dat
 - ratings.dat

-The first action you would take is to check what these files contain:
+The first action you check what these files contain:

 ```bash